skip to main content

 Tell your doctor immediately

-Unusual behaviour or thinking, mood changes, agitation, nervousness, strange or uncontrolled movements
+Unusual behaviour or thinking, mood changes, agitation, anxiety

 Tell your doctor